TL;DR

 - With a WPA shared pot, she has a larger, more flexible fund to cover all these different treatments without worrying about separate limits for each.

 With mental health services under increasing strain, this has become a vital part of private health cover.
-According to the Office for National Statistics (ONS), around 1 in 5 adults in Great Britain experienced some form of depression in early 2021.
+According to recent data from the Office for National Statistics (ONS), levels of anxiety and depression remain a significant public health concern, with around 1 in 6 adults reporting symptoms in the past year.

 This covers treatments like physiotherapy, osteopathy, and chiropractic care.